angelacorte/slides-master-thesis/slides-master-thesis.typ

 #slide(title: "Aggregate Computing")[
   // elaborates a layered architecture that aims to simplify the design, creation and maintenance of distributed systems.
-  With Aggregate Computing the fundamental unit of computation shifts from an individual device to a collaborative ensemble of devices.

-  The core idea of functionality composing collective behaviours to achieve effective and resilient complex behaviours in dynamic net- works.
+  With *Aggregate Computing* the fundamental unit of computation shifts from an individual device to a _collaborative ensemble of devices_: composing collective behaviours to *achieve effective and resilient complex behaviours in dynamic networks*.

-  Three key traits:
-  - global stance with global-to-local mapping
-  - behaviour compositionality
-  - abstraction
 ]